MohammadYounes/rtlcss/README.md

 ## CLI

 Convert LTR CSS files to RTL using the command line.
+For usage and available options see [CLI documentaion].

 ```
 $ rtlcss input.css output.rtl.css
 ```

-For usage and available options see [CLI documentaion](https://github.com/MohammadYounes/rtlcss/blob/master/CLI.md).

 ---
 ## Advanced usage